ClusterDuck123/ringity/README.rst

 ringity
 =======

-ringity is a Python package for the analysis of complex networks with respect to their global ring structur.
+ringity is a Python package for the analysis of networks on their global ring structure.

 - **Source:** https://github.com/kiri93/ringity
 - **Bug reports:** https://github.com/kiri93/ringity/issues